ArthurEmidio/hogprediction/README.md

-This repository contains the implementation of an undergraduate research project developed with the goal to find trajectories that a vehicle is likely to traverse in a scene using [Histogram of Oriented Gradients (HOG)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) as main feature.
+This repository contains the implementation of an undergraduate research project developed with the goal to find trajectories that a vehicle is likely to traverse in a scene using [Histogram of Oriented Gradients (HOG)](https://en.wikipedia.org/wiki/Histogram_of_oriented_gradients) as the main feature.

 ## Usage
-Insert all frames (as .jpg images) of the input video in a folder named "input" in the same directory where the binary is located.
+Insert all frames (as .jpg images) of the input video in a folder named `input` in the same directory where the binary is located.
 The frames must be numbered as: `i.jpg`, where `i = 0, 1, ..., N`.

 It is important to note that the frames should always contain the vehicle which will have the trajectory predicted.